ROCKSTAR465/projects/README.md

 ```

 ### **2. Install Dependencies**
-Ensure you have Python 3.9+ installed.
+Ensure you have Python 3.9+ installed (preferably python 3.11).
 Then, install the required dependencies:
 ```bash
 pip install -r requirements.txt
 ```